dkidney/analyses/20251103_tcga_luad_survival_analysis/README.md

 ## Next steps

-* Expression data EDA
-  * Invetigte the outlier in the plot of PCA1 vs PCA2 and consider removing
-  * Filter genes using a threshold for the proportion of the modal value
-  * Try WGCNA to cluster genes into modules and use eigengenes as features

-* Try alternative models
+* Try alternative models - e.g. SurvivalTree, GradientBoostingSurvivalAnalysis
-  * SurvivalTree
-  * GradientBoostingSurvivalAnalysis

-* Re-train using a different seed to check CI estimate stability - 75% feels a little too high for this data set
+* Use bootstrap sampling to estimate a confidence interval for the CI-index

 * Look for an alternative LUAD data set to use for external validation